XeonXE534/Kitsunari/README.md

 - Some minor bugs may exist (search, playback)
 - Only Linux fully supported
 - MPV must be installed and available in your PATH for playback.
-- This version uses `backend_v4` which is the stable async backend.
+- This version uses `backend_v3` which is the stable backend.
-- Check out the `test_branch_v4` branch for the async unstable backend (NOT RECOMMENDED FOR DAILY USE, UNSTABLE)
+- Check out the `test_branch_v3` branch for the unstable beta backend (NOT RECOMMENDED FOR DAILY USE, UNSTABLE)
 ---

 ## Contributing